expo/ex-navigation/README.md

 ```

 Then render your component somewhere in your navigation stack.
 Be sure to pass
-the navigation object to your component so that you reference the proper.
+the navigation object to your component so that you can select and toggle the
+proper drawer.

 ```javascript
 import React, { Component } from 'react';